Bristol Renaissance Faire Letterboxes

 Box #2

 This water dragon can be found in its lair near Bathurst Basin.
 Enter the garden next to the Basin through the trellis.
 Stop at the compass and turn to your left and spot the large wooden pole.
 Note the rock wall under the blue and yellow tent.
-At the bottom of the yellow section near the pole, there is a flat rock on this wall.
+At the bottom of the yellow section near the pole, there is a rock with a small blue dot on this wall.
 Discretely, walk over and move the rock.
 Reach into the dragon's lair (hole) to capture the water dragon.
 Be sure to return the water dragon to his lair and to replace his rock "door" when you are done!

 Box #3